alex-majewski/blog/_posts/2022-09-30-handcrafting-velocity-fields.markdown

 ![Example of Measure SOP in use]({{ '/assets/posts/handcrafting_velocity_fields/velfields_measure_example.jpg' | relative_url }}){: .img-max-post-width}

-`Measure` generates these vectors in relation to the chosen axis, and they will flow around your geometry like smoke in a wind tunnel.
+`Measure` generates these vectors in relation to the chosen axis, and they will flow around our geometry like smoke in a wind tunnel.

 If we plan to deform the geometry after using Measure SOP, we will have to [change the velocity attribute's type metadata](https://www.sidefx.com/docs/houdini/vex/attribtypeinfo_suite) to "vector" in an `Attribute Wrangle`.